The Somerset Levels Flood Case Study

 Local people in South West England were warned of heavy rain when the Met Office issued an amber warning.
 The public was advised to prepare for significant flooding by the Environmental Agency.
 Many people used sandbags to protect their property and moved valuable items upstairs.
 In Moorland, a man constructed a large wall out of clay and mud to protect his house from flooding.

-Rescue boats were used to help stranded people by the fire brigade, who also visited hundreds of properties.
+Rescue boats were used to help stranded people by the fire brigade who also visited hundreds of properties.
 Rescue crews supported residents of Moorland in evacuating.
 The owners of some 80 homes agreed to evacuate; however, around 30 residents stayed at home.
-Additional police patrols were introduced as the result of increased crime.
+Additional police patrols were introduced as a result of increased crime.

 The army was sent into the area with specialist equipment towards the end of January.
 They issued sandbags and distributed food.
-They were later joined by 40 Royal Marines to provide additional support.
+40 Royal Marines later joined them to provide additional support.

 Sixty-five pumps were used to drain 65 million m3 of floodwater.